 (Required for Upgrades from CDSW 1.4.2 or lower) Safely stop Cloudera Data Science Workbench.
 To avoid running into the data loss issue described in TSB-346, run the cdsw_protect_stop_restart.sh script on the master host and follow the sequence of steps as instructed by the script.The script will first back up your project files to the specified target folder.
 It will then temporarily move your project files aside to protect against the data loss condition.
 At that point, it is safe to stop Cloudera Data Science Workbench.
 To stop Cloudera Data Science Workbench, run the following command on all Cloudera Data Science Workbench hosts (master and workers):

 After Cloudera Data Science Workbench has stopped, press enter to continue running the script as instructed.
 It will then move your project files back into place.

-(Upgrading from CDSW 1.4.3 or higher) Run the following command on all Cloudera Data Science Workbench nodes (master and workers) to stop Cloudera Data Science Workbench.
+(Upgrading from CDSW 1.4.3 or higher) Run the following command on all Cloudera Data Science Workbench hosts (master and workers) to stop Cloudera Data Science Workbench.

-- (Strongly Recommended) On the master node, backup all your application data that is stored in the /var/lib/cdsw directory.
+- (Strongly Recommended) On the master host, backup all your application data that is stored in the /var/lib/cdsw directory.

 tar cvzf cdsw.tar.gz /var/lib/cdsw/*